 Were you banned from Clash of Clans and can’t play after an update?
 If so, you were probably cheating or using some mods and illegal software.
 There’s a tool built-in that detect these applications and changes on smartphones and tablets.
 If detected you’ll instantly be banned permanently from the game.

-If you can, download the latest Clash of Clans June 12th update right away.
-It has a slew of bug fixes and tweaks to improve the Town Hall 12 experience.
 Drop us a comment below if you’re still dealing with any other issues.
-Or, check out this general list of problems and fixes.
+Or, check out this other general list of problems and fixes.